RaulAltamirano/login-template-vue/README.md

 2. Log in using your registered credentials on the login page.
 3. After successful login, you will be redirected to the main application page.
 4. The application automatically handles token rotation behind the scenes for improved security.

+Feel free to modify and extend the application to meet your specific requirements.

+## License

+This project is licensed under the [MIT License](LICENSE).